- Planning Your Trip

 - Need Help?

-Valley Metro Rail, Valley Metro LINK and local buses share the same fare structure.
+Valley Metro Rail and local buses share the same fare structure.
 See the convenient chart below for details on all fare options.

 Valley Metro bus fareboxes accept all U.S. coins (except 50-cent coins) and $1, $2 and $5 bills in good condition.
 Please have exact fare ready as the bus operators and fareboxes do not provide change.
 An All-day pass can be purchased to transfer between routes or for multiple same-day trips, as transfer slips are no longer issued.